cowhorse7/KidMath-jumpstart/README.md

 6/9.2 .8hr set up score and reward tables in supabase, begin timer component

 6/10 1.4hr struggle with supabase.
 Thinking it may be better to transition to Mongo instead, though I think Vercel is half of what makes this battle difficult...

+6/11.1 2hr create pop-up for end of game, fix/instantiate timer